drbulu/ggplot2_burgr_intro/index.md

 Reference: http://docs.ggplot2.org/current/labs.html
 <b style="color:red;">Note:</b> another example of ggplot2 <b>iterative</b> plot building.

-See <b>?ggplot</b> for more detail

 --- .class #id

-## Mid 1: This makes no sense?
+## Mid 1: More useful features but...

+... this makes no sense?
-Welcome to iris!
+Welcome to "iris"!
 A slightly more complex dataset (also available in base R)

 ```r